xhide341/calculator/README.md

 # calculator
-Last project for TOP's foundations course.
-Technologies used are html, css, and javascript.
+Final project for TOP's foundations course.
+Technologies used are:
+> HTML
+> CSS
+> Javascript